uthw/Mincemeat-2/DISTANT_HORIZONS.md

 Distant Horizons uses LODs to allow high render distances to be attainable without sacrificing FPS.
 This basically means things in the distance will render in lower quality, and is how other open-world games like Breath of the Wild work.

-Out of the box, DH is **incompatible** with Mincemeat 2 and needs some tweaks in order to run.
-Here they are:
+Out of the box, DH is **incompatible** with Mincemeat 2 and some tweaks in order to work:

-### Configure ModernFix
+### Configure Distant Horizons

-1. Open Mincemeat 2 and open the mod list from the title screen.
-2. Search for ModernFix, select it, and press the "Config" button.
-3. Scroll down to the bottom of the list of mixins.
-4. You'll see an option called "mixin.perf.remove_spawn_chunks (modified)" in italics.
-Click on the button next to it to disable it.
-This setting causes a crash when loading a world with DH if left on.
-Be aware that disabling it will make creating a new world take significantly longer.
+DH has a config menu accessible from the options menu, found to the left of the FOV slider.
+You will want to change these settings to get the best performance for your PC.

+If you are running Mincemeat 2 v0.5.11, open `minecraft/config/DistantHorizons.toml` and change the value of `distantGeneratorMode` from `"FEATURES"` to `"INTERNAL_SERVER"`.
+This will fix log spam with Yung's Better Caves and likely other mod incompatiblities I don't know about.

 ### Configure Alex's Caves

-1. Go back to the mod list menu.
+1. Go to the mod list menu.
 2. Find the Alex's Caves mod and click its "Config" button.
 3. Click on "alexscaves-client".
 4. Click on the "Visuals" button.